unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 Vehicle time & temperature on the RCD330 also works (i.e. when not using Android Auto / CarPlay).

+<B>Version 2:</B>
 ![RCD330 Dual CAN Filter Blue](pics/RCD330_Dual_CAN_Filter_Blue_small.png)

+The RCA socket is for connecting the vehicle CAN Bus to the rear Flip Camera (Dynamic Lines).<BR>
+The DC power plug and FTDI board will be removed on installation (after some preliminary testing).<BR>
+They just make it easier to program and debug on the bench.

 ## Future Work ##